LuleaUniversityOfTechnology/opengl-lab-env/README.md

 ## Common problems
 * Q: Build log says Windows SDK version was not found
     - A: Right click the project in the solution explorer and click `Retarget projects`, then select a version.
+* Q: Running CMake on Linux says some libraries are missing
+    - A: Try installing them with `sudo apt-get install libgl1-mesa-dev mesa-common-dev xorg-dev libglu1-mesa-dev` or equivalent for your distribution.

 ---
 ---